thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 ($116.9 \pm 67.8\,\text{kJ}/\text{year}$), which are also statistically significant.
 In contrast the trend of the yearly mean OIR is negligible ($0.1 \pm 0.1\,\text{W}/\text{m}^{2}/\text{year}$) and of no statistical significance.
-The average OIR for the entire period is about
+The average OIR for the entire period is 39.9 ±
-$39.9\,\text{W}/\text{m}^{2}$ with standard deviation of
 $2.7\,\text{W}/\text{m}^{2}$.
 The interannual variability of the data about the trend lines is quite large.
-Furthermore, it tends to increase with time (at least for the quantities of panels b and c), suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.
+Furthermore, the spread tends to increase with time (at least for the quantities of panels b and c), suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.

-We have to note that the excess irradiation related to the CE events can not be directly linked to the total energy balance of the atmosphere.
+We have to note that the excess irradiation related to the CE events cannot be directly linked to the total energy balance of the atmosphere.
 The net solar radiation of the region is not increased, but is rather redistributed through the CE events.
 This is also depicted by the ECE irradiance values, which can exceed the equivalent clear sky irradiance